LAC-Tech/laterbase/technical.md

 # Laterbase Technical Doc

-The whole database is a [CRDT](https://crdt.tech/) - specifically, a grow-only map.

 ```mermaid
 erDiagram
     SERVER ||--|{ DB : accesses
     DB ||--|{ EVENT-STREAM : stores
 ```

-## Core On Disk Format
+## Data Structures

-The whole database is a [CRDT](https://crdt.tech/) - specifically, a grow-only map.
+Event strems are a [CRDT](https://crdt.tech/) - specifically, a grow-only map.
+The Keys are [ULID](https://github.com/ulid/spec) and the values are arbitrary bytes.

 This maps well to ordered key value stores, like LMDB or IndexedDB.

+Each event stream has an associated [vector clock](https://en.wikipedia.org/wiki/Vector_clock).
+This is used to keep track of other replicas it has synced to.

 ## Sync Protocol

 This is my take on a delta-state CRDT.

 ```mermaid
 sequenceDiagram